jan Kekan San

 Words to Know

-Each lesson has new words to learn, and the symbol each word is written with.
+Each lesson has new words to learn, including the symbol each word is written with.

 If you're ever lost, use this dictionary!
 You can copy and paste the symbols in these lessons, or search for the word if you already know it.

-It may seem difficult to learn a new language and its writing system at the same time, but don't worry: Each symbol represents the idea of the word, which makes learning the word and its meaning much easier!
+It may seem hard to learn a new language and its writing system together, but don't worry: Each symbol represents something about the word, so learning the word, symbol, and meaning all at once is much easier!
 To help, I also describe how to remember and draw each symbol.

 WordDefinitionWriting